About Genomics England

 Professor Mark Caulfield is the chief scientist for the company.
 Mark is a NIHR Senior Investigator at the Queen Mary University of London and the Barts National Institute for Health Research Biomedical Research Unit.

-Genomics England is wholly owned by the Department of Health and this programme was made possible by the National Institute for Health Research, NHS England, Public Health England and Health Education England.
+Genomics England is wholly owned by the Department of Health & Social Care and this programme was made possible by the National Institute for Health Research, NHS England, Public Health England and Health Education England.